fbflorida/TaskAssistant/README.md

 * ApplicationUserId (FK)

 ## Limitations/Further Enhancements
-* AI Feature for summarizing tasks is not implemented
+* AI Feature for summarizing tasks is not implemented due to time comstraints for this project
-* Error Messages Handling - for the API integrations, in case of errors, there is no ui display to user and also logging
+* Error Messages Handling - for the API integrations, in case of errors, there is no ui display to user and also no logging
 * Admin page for managing users
 * Additional login/registration options using OAuth/SSO